SQL > Advanced SQL >

-The MINUS operates on two SQL statements.
-It takes all the results from the first SQL statement, and then subtract out the ones that are present in the second SQL statement to get the final answer.
+The MINUS command operates on two SQL statements.
+It takes all the results from the first SQL statement, and then subtract out the ones that are present in the second SQL statement to get the final result set.
 If the second SQL statement includes results not present in the first SQL statement, such results are ignored.

 [SQL Statement 1]

-and we want to find out all the dates where there are store sales, but no internet sales.
-To do so, we use the following SQL statement:
+To find all the dates where there are store sales but no internet sales, we use the following SQL statement:

 Please note that the MINUS command will only return distinct values.